maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 Upon receiving a request to update an existing Xml record, the service will validate the provided Xml object fields, and depending on a successful outcome, will persist the data in its database.
-If an error occurs while persisting the provided Instance object, then the service make that clear in the response generated.
+If an error occurs while persisting the provided Xml object, then the service make that clear in the response generated.

 #### Operation parameters